ghunt-ops/pycelonis-release-manager/README.md

 ```

 ## 📖 Usage
-Open the main_file.IPYNB file and follow the documented steps.
+Open the quickstart.IPYNB file and follow the documented steps.

 ## 📄 License
 This project is licensed under the Apache License - see the LICENSE file for details.